velarditamarco/TechTestMerkle/README.md

 # TechTestMerkle

-# Simple .NET core console application that print the result of each methods.
+# Simple .NET core console application that prints the result of each methods.